Out-of-the-Box Recruiting Ideas for a Tight Labor Market

 4. Recruit in unlikely places

 Just because someone doesn’t come with a direct background in your line of work doesn’t mean they don’t have valuable experience from a different but parallel field.
-Think about other types of jobs where candidates might have developed transferable skills and consider recruiting from those industries.
+Consider recruiting from those industries for other types of jobs where candidates might have developed transferable skills.

 5. Hold a competition